Guides, Brochures and Links

 City Centre and Richmond Olympic Oval Public Art Brochure

 The City of Richmond is proud to be home to a wealth of signature public artworks and is dedicated to creating a vibrant city in which to live and visit.
-Use this brochure as a guide to visit some of our more recent additions to the public art collection.
+Use this brochure as a guide to visit some of our more recent additions to the public art registry.
 You will discover public art integrated into parks, architectural facades, on the grounds of civic buildings and along the Canada Line skytrain stations.

 Public Art Brochure